-We will now measure the distances between two explanations coming from different models.
-More specifically, measuring the distance between explanations coming from two models that have been trained on $x$ doesn't have much interest (both models may have overfit and thus give the same explanation).
-We are only interested in the distances between two explanations $\phi_x^{\mathcal{D}_i}, \phi_x^{\mathcal{D}_j}$ coming from two models $f^{\mathcal{D}_i}, f^{\mathcal{D}_j}$, with only one that has been trained on the point of interest $x \in \mathcal{D}_i, x \notin \mathcal{D}_j$.
+We will now measure the distances between two explanations associated with these different predictors.
+To be more precise, we are really only interested in computing $\dg$ (see Eq.~\ref{eq:quantity_of_interest}):, the distance between two explanations whereby one of the two predictors was not fitted on $\vx$.
+Otherwise, it may be trivial for two predictors that were trained on that sample to yield the same explanation -- especially if overfitting occurs (see Fig. \ref{fig:methodology}).

-In the case where both models gave a good prediction, a small distance beetween two explanations means that the model build its explanations from several samples.
-Hence, the fact of having or removing a particular sample does not make these explanations vary, which is a sign of good \representativity.
-In the case where one of the two models give contrary predictions, we want to avoid that they give the same explanation.
-Indeed the \consistency~of the explanations means that we cannot justify with the same explanation two different outcomes.
+In the case where both predictors gave a correct prediction, a small distance between the two explanations suggests that the explanations receive support from several samples.
+In other words, the fact that explanations do not vary widely when adding or removing a particular sample or set of samples suggests good \representativity.
+Alternatively, if the two predictors give contrary predictions, the corresponding explanations should be different.
+Indeed, the very notion of \consistency~between explanations implies that the same explanation cannot account for two different outcomes.

-Hence, the distances are separated into two multisets, $\Sm$~when the models have made good predictions where we want a small distance between the explanations, $\Sp$~when one of the models gives a wrong prediction where we want a high distance between the two explanations.
-The case where both models give a bad prediction is ignored (for details, see the Algorithm \ref{alg:procedure} in the appendix).
+We separate distances into two sets, $\Sm$~when the predictors have made correct predictions s.t. it is desirable to have a small distance between explanations, $\Sp$~when one of the predictors have given a wrong prediction s.t. it is desirable to have higher distances between the pairs of explanations.
+The case where both predictors give a bad prediction is ignored (for details, see the Alg.~\ref{alg:procedure} in the appendix).